Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 Je kan maximaal 250 producten tegelijk aan je winkelmandje toevoegen.
 Verwijdere enkele producten uit je winkelmandje, of splits je bestelling op in meerdere bestellingen.

-From a comedian and host of a hit TED podcast, a hilarious and enlightening guide to laughing your way into a fuller life
+From a comedian and host of hit TED podcast, How to Be a Better Human, a hilarious and enlightening guide to laughing your way into a fuller life

-Fourteen years ago, when Chris Duffy was an exhausted fifth-grade teacher, he taught the funniest person he’s ever met: eleven-year-old Gary.
+In his days as an exhausted fifth grade teacher, Chris Duffy taught the funniest person he’s ever met: eleven-year-old Gary.
 Gary was the school newspaper’s official food critic, blasting cafeteria pizza for looking like cardboard and opining that the baked beans weren’t “beany” enough.
-These days, Duffy is a stand-up comedian and the host of a podcast with millions of listeners, but he’s never forgotten the joy of laughing with Gary during a bleak Boston winter.
-Gary taught him that life without a sense of humor isn’t much of a life at all.
+These days, Duffy is a professional comedy writer and the host of a podcast with millions of listeners, but he’s never forgotten the transformative joy of laughing with Gary during a bleak Boston winter.
+In Humor Me, he shares a road map for how to cultivate and strengthen a sense of humor in a challenging world.